stevenelson35/stevenelson35.github.io/all_collections/_posts/2024-07-09-newport-pleasure-breakers.md

 ![Lady Painting]({{ site.pics_url }}20240721_113958.jpg)

-Acorns and oak leaves were important symbols representing strength and longevity and appear on the family crest.
+Acorns and oak leaves were important symbols for the Vandebilts, representing strength and longevity.
+They appear on the family crest.

 ![Acorn Symbols]({{ site.pics_url }}20240721_114126.jpg)